nicoalba/website/content/en/includes/task-tutorial-prereqs.md

+Before you begin, you need:

+* A Kubernetes cluster.
-You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
-If you do not already have a cluster, you can create one by using [minikube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/) or you can use one of these Kubernetes playgrounds:
+* The [kubectl command-line tool](/docs/tasks/tools/) installed and configured to communicate with your cluster.

+**Note**: It's recommended to run this tutorial on a cluster with at least two worker nodes that are not acting as control plane hosts.
+Alternatively, you can use a single-node [minikube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/) or use one of these Kubernetes playgrounds, which support multi-node custers:

 * [Killercoda](https://killercoda.com/playgrounds/scenario/kubernetes)
 * [KodeKloud](https://kodekloud.com/public-playgrounds)